TechSquareInc/intern-playbook/README.md

 ##  Purpose

 This site is designed to provide onboarding guides, technical documentation, and resources for interns at TechSquare.
-The site is authored using reStructuredText and will be maintained via GitHub workflows.
+The site is authored using primarily Markdown, as well as reStructuredText, and will be maintained via GitHub workflows.

 ---